greenerservices/greenerservices.github.io/app/principles/6-take-a-greener-approach-to-hardware.md

 • freshwater use
 • resource depletion
-• ozone depletion
 • human and ecosystem toxicity

-deforestation
-bio-diversity loss
-land use change
+• land use change (including deforestation)

-Applying 'circular economy principles' to hardware can include: sharing leasing reusing, repairing and refurbishing recycling
-These approaches help reduce the environmental impacts of manufacturing new kit.
+• biodiversity loss

+Applying the principles of the 'circular economy' to hardware itself (sharing, leasing, re-using, repairing and refurbishing) help reduce the need for the manufacture of new equipment and save on the associated environmental impacts.

-Cloud, AI and software all need hardware.
+At the same time, Cloud, AI and software all need hardware.
 Doing less in the cloud or using less AI can indirectly reduce the need for more hardware.

 <div class="govuk-inset-text app-wcag-callout">